-13.1.
+12.1.
 INVESTIGATING WHY USER-DEFINED PROJECT METRICS ARE UNAVAILABLE

-ServiceMonitor resources enable you to determine how to use the metrics exposed by a service in userdefined projects.
+ServiceMonitor resources enable you to determine how to use the metrics exposed by a service in user-defined projects.
 Follow the steps outlined in this procedure if you have created a ServiceMonitor resource but cannot see any corresponding metrics in the Metrics UI.

-- You have access to the cluster as a user with the cluster-admin role. - You have installed the OpenShift CLI (oc). - You have enabled and configured monitoring for user-defined workloads. - You have created the user-workload-monitoring-config ConfigMap object. - You have created a ServiceMonitor resource.
+- You have access to the cluster as a user with the cluster-admin role. - You have installed the OpenShift CLI (oc). - You have enabled and configured monitoring for user-defined projects. - You have created a ServiceMonitor resource.

 - 1. Check that the corresponding labels matchin the service and ServiceMonitor resource configurations. - a.
 Obtain the label defined in the service.
-The following example queries the prometheusexample-app service in the ns1 project:

-\$ oc -n ns1 get service prometheus-example-app -o yaml
+The following example queries the prometheus-example-app service in the ns1 project: - \$ oc -n ns1 get service prometheus-example-app -o yaml labels:

-labels: app: prometheus-example-app
+app: prometheus-example-app